Capital and Lowercase Letters in Titles (Title Case)

 The Quick AnswerTitles can be written in title case.
-This means only using capital letters for the principal words.
-Articles, conjunctions, and prepositions do not get capital letters unless they start the title.
+This means only using capital letters for only the first word, the last word, and the "principal" words.
 For example:

 - The Last of the Mohicans

 - Snow White and the Seven Dwarves